Minoqi/dialogue-forge-website/src/content/docs/reference/03interfaceFix.md

 **Bug:** Help the tools development by reporting bugs!
 Screenshots and gifs, as well as the save or JSON file when necessary will make the job easier.

+**Request:** Help the tools development by requesting features you think should be in the program!

 **Info:** Check the tool version and my contact information, plsu click on the logo to get taken to this website!